Percutaneous Balloon Valvuloplasty

 How Much Will It Hurt?
 TOP

 You may feel some minor discomfort when the balloon is inflated.
-Some people report a flushing sensation if contrast is injected.
+Some people report a flushing sensation if contrast is used.

 Average Hospital Stay TOP

 Most people are kept overnight.
 The medical team will monitor for any complications.
 Your doctor may choose to keep you longer if problems arise.